 The first core challenge met by SDRadar implementation is synchronization of the transmitter and the receiver, as general purpose SDR is unable to synchronize emission and reception within sub-microsecond (150 m two-way trip).
 While the classical approach for synchronization is to modify the FPGA firmware to achieve controlled latency between emission and reception [24], it limits the flexibility of the software approach since the FPGA must be reconfigured for each new emitted sequence.
-Therefore, we used an approach by separating transmitting and receiving hardware to ease synchronization issues, as shown in Fig. 2, where a PlutoSDR module from Analog Devices is used as the single-channel transmitter and a USRP B210 from Ettus Research is used as the coherent dual-channel receiver, with one channel (called as reference channel) recording the transmitted signal and the second channel (called as measurement channel) recording the signal collected by the receiving antenna.
-Under such a scheme, the synchronization between the transmitter and receiver can be obtained for all the applied waveforms, i.e., SFCW, FMCW, and NW, by simple coherent processing methods, as will be explained in the following.
-The flexibility of this approach is emphasized by replacing the PlutoSDR with a Wi-Fi emitter, proving a covert solution best suited to urban environment monitoring as well as complementing radar application with digital communication, as will be shown in Section IV.
+Therefore, we proposed an approach by separating transmitting and receiving hardware to ease synchronization issues, as shown in Fig. 2, where a PlutoSDR module from Analog Devices is used as the single-channel transmitter and a USRP B210 from Ettus Research is used as the coherent dual-channel receiver, with one channel (called as reference channel) recording the transmitted signal and the second channel (called as measurement channel) recording the signal collected by the receiving antenna.
+Under such a scheme, the synchronization between the transmitter and receiver can be obtained for all the generated waveforms, i.e., SFCW, FMCW, and NW, by simple coherent processing methods, as will be explained in Section IV.
+The flexibility of this approach is emphasized by replacing the PlutoSDR with a Wi-Fi emitter, proving a covert solution best suited to urban environment monitoring as well as complementing radar application with digital communication, as will be shown in Section V.

 Fig. 2.
 The transmitting & receiving subsystem of SDR-GBIR: the top sub-figure shows the transmitting unit and the bottom sub-figure shows the receiving unit.
 DDS refers to Direct Digital Synthesis of the radiofrequency local oscillators LO.
+The "Ctrl" blocks refer either to antenna moving control or antenna switching control circuitry.